 A healthy pregnancy is a team effort.
-You took an important step to make informed decisions about your healthcare by joining Wellpoint.
+You took an important step to make informed decisions about your health care by joining Wellpoint.
 While you are on your pregnancy journey, this guide can teach you about plan benefits and resources to support your well-being.
 You are not going through this alone.
 We are ready to answer any questions you may have along the way.
-You can call our Member Services team or 24-hour Nurse HelpLine at any time, day or night.
+You can call our Member Services team Monday through Friday from 8 a.m. to 6 p.m.
+Eastern time, or 24-hour Nurse HelpLine at any time, day or night.